 Having scheduled office hours provides students with an opportunity and a space to find community.
-Having a combination of scheduled office hours through Zoom or BbCollaborate and the opportunity to schedule a meeting with the instructor allows for community building and helps students know there is a space where they can discuss questions or course concepts.
+Having a combination of scheduled office hours through Zoom and the opportunity to schedule a meeting with the instructor allows for community building and helps students know there is a space where they can discuss questions or course concepts.

 Access checks at the beginning of course can help model the kinds equitable and inclusive community you wish to see in your course and course discussions.
 Here is a link with more information about Access Checks from the TATP at CTSI